 Every acquisition is different.
 Industry, loan structure, buyer experience, operational strategy, and financing goals all influence how the business plan should be developed.
 Our business acquisition business plans are customized to communicate the opportunity clearly, support financing requests, and position buyers for a smoother ownership transition.

-Many lenders, including SBA lenders, require a business plan as part of the financing process.
+Many lenders, including SBA lenders, request or require a business plan as part of the financing process.
 A business acquisition plan helps demonstrate how the business will be operated, financed, and grown after the purchase.

-Yes.
 Business acquisition plans can be tailored for a wide range of industries, including professional services, manufacturing, healthcare, hospitality, retail, construction, and other established businesses.